15 Things You Should Know About Bosch’s The Garden of Earthly Delights

 14. Bosch may make a cameo in the piece.

-It's not a flattering self-portrait, but art historian Hans Belting has theorized that Bosch placed himself in the hell panel, split in two.
-According to this interpretation, the artist is the man whose torso resembles a cracked eggshell, his face turned back smiling gently on this dark scene.
-Or as Belting described it, the face has an "expression of irony and the slightly sideways gaze [which would] then constitute the signature of an artist who claimed a bizarre pictorial world for his own personal imagination."
+It’s not a flattering self-portrait, but art historian Hans Belting has theorized that Bosch placed himself in the hell panel, split in two.
+According to this interpretation, the artist is the man whose torso resembles a cracked eggshell, his face turned back smirking on this dark scene.
+Or as Belting described it, the face has an “expression of irony and the slightly sideways gaze then constitute the signature of an artist who claimed a bizarre pictorial world for his own personal imagination.”

 15. The Garden of Earthly Delights earned Bosch a place as a pioneering surrealist.

-Surrealism didn't spring onto the scene until the 1920s with the rise of Bosch-admirer Salvador Dali, but Bosch's jarring juxtapositions and head-scratching symbols have caused some modern critics to call him the world's first surrealist, 400 years before Dali.
+Surrealism didn’t spring onto the scene until the 1920s with the rise of Bosch-admirer Salvador Dalí, but Bosch’s jarring juxtapositions and head-scratching symbols have caused some modern critics to call him the world’s first Surrealist—400 years before Dalí.